 What is cable railing?

-Cable railing system is the standard modern and contemporary horizontal railing design.
+In recent years, cable railing has become the the leading standard in the building industry.
+This is for a number of reasons; however, chief among them are its modern aesthetic, lasting durability, and superior safety.
 Instead of an iron or wood infill, this style railing uses a stainless steel wiring to act as a guardrail while still preserving an open view.
-Cable railing is easily the most popular modern railing system on the market.
+Cable railing has quickly risen as the most popular and highly sought modern railing system on the market.

 Also made from stainless steel, the posts for cable railing are as easy on the eyes as they are to install, and come in a variety of powder coat finishes and mounting options.
-With simple components and clearly labeled hardware, cable railing is ideal for indoor or outdoor projects.
+With simple components and clearly labeled hardware, cable railing is ideal for indoor or outdoor project installations.

 Cable Railing Pros & cons?